anowacki/SeisRequests.jl/README.md

   - Using the IRIS Web Services standard:
     - `IRISTimeSeries`: Request waveform data with preprocessing done
-3. Send that request to your preferred server with `get_request`, and get back a `HTTP.Response`, containing the raw response in the `.body` field.
+3. Send that request to your preferred server with `get_request`, and get back a `HTTP.Message.Response`, containing the raw response in the `.body` field.
 4. Process the raw output as needed.

 Each of the constructors has comprehensive documentation you can access